danshl/spare-phishing/README.md

 ## Project Overview

 This project aims to simulate a spear phishing attack by leveraging social engineering techniques and advanced natural language processing capabilities.
-Spear phishing is a targeted attempt to steal sensitive information such as account credentials or financial information from a specific individual, often for malicious reasons, by masquerading as a trustworthy entity.
+Spear phishing is a targeted attempt to steal sensitive information, such as account credentials or financial information, from a specific individual, often for malicious reasons, by masquerading as a trustworthy entity.

 ## Project Description